The mind and body are connected

 Prolonged stress can weaken the immune system

 Stress is a healthy response that happens to an organism when it perceives some kind of threat, whether real or imagined.
 The response to stress leads to changes in the functioning of the nervous system, and results in changes on a visceral level in the body.
 This happens through the workings of the vagus nerve, which impacts on how the major organs in the body respond.
 Over time, repeated stress that is not fully dealt with by the organism can lead to a decrease in health.
 One way this happens is through weakening the immune system.
 When we feel fear, anger, frustration, grief and other so-called negative emotions, this can impact directly on the functioning of the immune system.
+Read how the healing benefits of erotic touch can help to regulate the nervous system.

 What is emotional repression?

 Emotional repression is the holding on the inside of those emotions which we do not want to show that we are feeling.
 This can be a conscious decision, or it may be unconscious.
-This pattern is often learn in childhood.
-For example, if a child has been told off, punished or ignored for expressing her emotional needs, she may learn that it is safer to not express them, and may even start to pretend to herself that she ‘is fine’ and doesn’t have any needs that can be met by others.
+This pattern is often learnt in childhood.
+For example, if a child has been told off, punished or ignored for expressing her emotional needs, she may learn that it is safer not express them.
+She may even start to pretend to herself that she ‘is fine’ and doesn’t have any needs that can be met by others.
 The child can learn to disconnect from any messages she may be feeling in her body that tell her otherwise.
 Therefore, cognitively believing that everything is ‘fine’, does not stop the body from having a stress response on a physiological level.

 Another strategy for a child or an adult to deal with not having their emotional needs met is to shut down and withdraw from others.
 Although this may mean that they put themselves in less situations that can cause stress, it does not mean that they escape from feeling the physiological stress that is in their body, whether they are conscious of it or not.